glomerulus-lab/fact-conv/README.md

 To use our factorized ResNet in our rainbow sampling procedure as outlined in "Learning and Aligning Structured Random Feature Networks" by White et al., specify `RainbowSampler(..., sampling='structured_alignment', wa=True, in_wa=True, aca=True)`.
 This can be specified for both FactConv2d and nn.Conv2d modules.

 To do the rainbow sampling procedure of "A Rainbow in Deep Network Black Boxes" by Guth et al., specify `RainbowSampler(..., sampling='cc_specification', wa=False, aca=True)`.
 This is specified specifically for networks using nn.Conv2d modules.

-We provide our trained ResNets and Fact-Conv variants in this google drive link.

 # Cite Us